MycroftAI/mimic1/README.md

 - Audio device and audio libraries are optional, as mimic can write its output to a waveform file
 - Some of the source files are quite large, that some C compilers might choke on these.
 So, *gcc* is recommended.
 - Visual C++ 6.0 is known to fail on the large diphone database files
+- The build process is much slower on Windows.

 ##Build